miso-lims/miso-lims/docs/_posts/2016-01-12-user-manual.md

 ## Library Dilutions and Pools

-A MISO Pool contains one or more Dilutions that are to be sequenced as part of an Experiment, in a sequencer instrument Run partition (lane/chamber).
+A MISO Pool contains one or more Dilutions that are to be sequenced as part of an Experiment, in a sequencer instrument Run lanes (or chamber).
 Pools with more than one Dilution are said to be multiplexed.
 Each pool has a _prefix_ based on the Platform Type and an _ID_.
 For Illumina pools, the prefix will be **IPO**, for 454 **LPO**, for SOLiD **SPO**.
 The pool ID becomes the suffix of the pool name_,_ e.g. **IPO1, LPO270**.

 ### Create library dilutions